TannerHamilton123/TannerHamilton123.github.io/about.md

 ---
-layout: page
+layout: default
-title: Portfolio Projects
+title: About Me
-permalink: /projects/
+permalink: /about/
 ---

-Here are the projects I've worked on...
+# About Me

+Here you can write a detailed overview of your professional journey, your philosophy, and your career goals.

+* **Skills:** HTML, CSS, JavaScript, Python
+* **Interests:** Open Source, Web Accessibility